park-junha/where-to/README.md

 Where To is a web broswer extension that replaces your New Tab with a customizable, personalized interface.

 Where To is currently in alpha.
-You can download it from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/where-to/kdhcodpjaffhbbphkahnkbllddjihima)!
+You can download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/where-to/kdhcodpjaffhbbphkahnkbllddjihima) or [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/where-to/)!

 ## Development Server